Getting input

 - Use Kirigami.PasswordField to display password prompts.

-Only show a dialog when the normal workflow must be interrupted for one of two reasons:
+Only interrupt the user with a dialog window for one of two reasons:

 - When the user must make an immediate decision before the app can continue working normally.